Skip to content

 A vendor management policy is a formal set of rules and guidelines that govern how a business selects, engages, monitors, and terminates relationships with vendors.

 It acts as a reference point to ensure vendors meet their contractual obligations, performance standards, and compliance requirements.
+It is a vendor governance framework that binds every aspect of the vendor management process.

 Why Do You Need a Vendor Management Policy?